 Mostly a borrower?

-A 0.25 per cent rate rise on a mortgage of £100,000 on a variable interest rate of 2 per cent is an extra £12 a month.
 On a personal loan of £20,000, repaid over 5 years, a quarter point rate rise on a 3 per cent interest rate would result in a rise in monthly repayments from £359 to £362.

-- Make sure your debts are on the lowest possible rate.
+*Make sure your debts are on the lowest possible rate.

-- Fix your interest rate if you think you would be unable to cope easily with rate rises.
+*Fix your interest rate if you think you would be unable to cope easily with rate rises.
 Fixed mortgage rates tend to be higher because there is a slight premium for the extra certainty (the lender is absorbing the risk of future rate rises beyond what the money markets are expecting).
 But if you don’t think you’d manage two or three quarter point rate rises on a variable rate, a fix could be worthwhile.

-- Overpay while you can.
+*Overpay while you can.
 If you are comfortably managing your current debt levels, you could try reducing the debt more quickly by paying off more each month.
 Try rounding up your repayments to the nearest £100.
 If you get your debt as low as possible, when the rate rises come, you will have a smaller balance on which to repay the extra interest.

-- There is a personal savings allowance of £1,000 of interest that can be earned interest-free each year.
+*There is a personal savings allowance of £1,000 of interest that can be earned tax-free each year.
 If you have a large savings pot, make sure an interest rate rise on your savings wouldn’t take you over this threshold.
 If it does, consider moving some savings into a cash ISA instead.
 There’s a £20,000 limit on ISA balances, on which you would not pay tax on interest or on capital gains.

-- Review your investments.
+*Review your investments.
 Changes to interest rates also have a bearing on the performance of other asset classes, such as equities, gilts and bonds.
 Rising interest rates can make the yield from bond funds less attractive, for instance.
 Stocks that tend to benefit when interest rates are higher are banks and insurers, but it can be difficult to second guess markets and investors may respond unpredictably to the first interest rate rise in more than 10 years.